BlockchainCommons/Research/papers/bcr-2023-001-compressed-message.md

 Due to fixed overhead, the compressed form of very small messages may be somewhat larger than their uncompressed form.

+## Future Proofing

+The `#6.40003` tag is intended to be extensible to other compression constructs, if and when the need arises.
+The only requirement is that later constructs are distinguishable from the one defined herein, for example by inserting a distinguishing integer as the first element of the array.

 ## IANA Considerations

 When a digest of another object is encoded as tagged CBOR, it is tagged #6.40001.
 This document requests registration of the following CBOR tag: